edsu/inkdroid.org/_posts/2019-08-09-gdpr-archive.md

 allowed you to import these GDPR archives and access your photos, posts, etc in a meaningful way so you could have them yourself?
-This idea has been tried before by folks like [Aaron Straup-Cope] with his [PrivateSquare], or [Dan Phiffer]'s [smoldata].
+This idea has been tried before by folks like [Aaron Straup-Cope] with his [PrivateSquare], or [Dan Phiffer]'s [smol.archive].
 But these have been a bit hamstrung by the fact that they require you to get keys so that you can access your data.
 This, and setting up an application aren't things just anybody can typically do.
 Working off of the GDPR download would be slower, and less up to date, but it would at least would only require you to download a zip file from the said platform and then start up a desktop app and import it.
 Then you'd have to repeat that process occasionally.

 I mentioned this idea on Twitter, and got some interesting responses.
 One of